DoneSpeak/quartz-demo/README.md

 Introduction
 ============

-Some simple examples showing how Quartz, Spring, JMX and persistant job scheudling work together.
+Some simple examples showing how Quartz, Spring, JMX and persistent job scheduling work together.